1amBulletproof/image_processing_p5/README.md

         - outputs image features
     - extract_features.bash CSV_FILE.csv
         - outputs all image features (for any images in your current directory) to CSV_FILE
+        - Be careful not to append-to an existing CSV file...must create a new one each time
     - python2 match_images.py CSV_FILE.csv
         - find the 12 closest match images (uses euclidean distance between feature vectors)